 Supernatural Theories in Science

 Evolutionists have insisted that science is necessarily about naturalistic explanations and theories.
 It can’t, they argue, consider supernatural explanations because those are beyond the realm of observation and experimentation and are thus inaccessible to science.
-Moreover, to open the door to these kinds of explanations would be a big step back for science, which has debunked the ideas of fairies and magic potions.
+Moreover, to open the door to these kinds of explanations, some darwinists insist, would be a big step back for science, which has debunked the ideas of fairies and magic potions.
 It would return our scientific society back to the Dark Ages.
 Eldredge provides one example:

 “If there is one rule, one criteria that makes an idea scientific, it is that it must invoke naturalistic explanations for phenomena, and those explanations must be testable solely by criteria of our five senses.”
 (Eldredge, Niles, 1982, The Monkey Business: A Scientist Looks at Creationism, Washington Square Press, New York, p.
 82.)